The Capuzzella CLI: A Complete Guide

 Maurice Wipf · March 12, 2026

 Capuzzella ships a CLI that wraps its HTTP API into shell commands.
 It's a thin client — no local state, no config files, no database connections.
 Every command is an authenticated HTTP request to a running Capuzzella server.
-This post covers setup, every command group, and the design decisions behind the tool.
+This post covers setup and every command group.

 Setup